 Her honors include awards and fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Poetry Society of America, along with a Bay Area Book Reviewer’s Award, a Pushcart Prize, and the Delmore Schwartz Memorial Award.
 Hillman received the Academy of American Poets Fellowship in 2012.
 She was elected to the American Academy of Arts And Sciences in 2017 and was named a Chancellor of the Academy of American Poets in 2016.

 Hillman has taught at the Napa Valley Writer’s Conference and the University of California, Berkeley.
-She holds the Olivia Filippi Chair in Poetry at St. Mary’s College in Moraga, California, and lives in the Bay Area with her husband, the poet Robert Hass.
+A professor emerita at Saint Mary’s College of California, she serves as the director of poetry for the Community of Writers and lives on the West Coast with her husband, the poet Robert Hass.